Disable SSH Root Login On Linux Server

 sudo nano ~/.ssh/authorized_keys

 After pasting the ssh key, press control X, type y and press enter to save.
 Now you are able to connect to the server with root and the new user.
-But let's take a look at how to disable root login.
+But let's take a look at how to disable the root login.

-Configure Your SSH Settings In Ubuntu Linux Server
+Configure Your SSH Settings On Linux Server

 ssh root@your-ip-address